 - 1. Remove any media from the drives and turn off all attached devices and the computer. - 2.
 Disconnect all power cords from electrical outlets. - 3.
 Disconnect the power cord, Input/Output cables, and any other cables that are connected to the computer. - 4.
 Remove any locking device that secures the computer cover, such as a Kensington-style cable lock.
-See "Attaching a Kensington-style cable lock" on page 30.

-5. Remove the screw that secures the computer cover.
+See "Attaching a Kensington-style cable lock" on page 30. - 5.
+Remove the screw that secures the computer cover.

 Figure 38.
-Removing the computer cover screw
+Removing the screw that secures the computer cover

-6. Slide the computer cover to the front of the computer a small amount.
+6. Slide the computer cover toward the front of the computer a small amount.
 Then, lift the computer cover to remove it from the computer.